vectra-ai-research/MAAD-AF/README.md

  - Share those great ideas.
 Submit new features to add to the MAAD-AFs functionality.

 ## Contact
 - If you found this tool useful, want to share an interesting use-case, bring issues to attention, whatever the reason - I would love to hear from you.
-You can contact at: maad-af@vectra.ai
+You can contact at: maad-af@vectra.ai or post in repository Discussions.